SHUFFLE T VS HERETIC

 Anyway, the battle.
 So, yeah, I slagged off the vegans, because Heretic is one.
 They’re really fun to write about, despite the bollocks I just said in the previous paragraphs.
 There’s just so much to go on.
 I’ve since written some other stuff about vegans which you may enjoy.
 Here’s one, poorly performed with a blocked nose and a hangover:

-I’m really proud of this battle.
+I like this battle.
 I love that people enjoyed the 2nd round because it was quite a departure from my normal stuff and gave me confidence to do other concept-led rounds, such as the parent’s evening and the phone call to my mum with Raptor.

 But I’ve also got some quibbles.
 I hate the bits where I fuck up.
 I’m pretty sure I mess up on the bit where I say “pinched the profit” in the third round.
 And also the bit where I say about ‘Light Work’ stealing all my stuff, very cringe.
 Hate it.
 Hate me.
 Awful business.
 There’s probably other bits I fuck up on, but I can’t remember them now, thankfully.